Tigers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kerry Carpenter and the Detroit Tigers square off against Randal Grichuk and the Los Angeles Angels at Angel Stadium of Anaheim on Friday, at 9:38 PM ET.
+Spencer Torkelson and the Detroit Tigers will meet Shohei Ohtani and the Los Angeles Angels on Saturday at Angel Stadium of Anaheim, at 9:07 PM ET.

-Bookmakers list the Tigers as -115 favorites on the moneyline, while giving the underdog Angels -105 moneyline odds to win.
-The total is 7.5 runs for this contest (with -105 odds on the over and -115 odds on the under).
+The Tigers have been listed as -115 moneyline favorites in this matchup against the Angels (-105).
+The total for the matchup is listed at 8.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.